vrandall66/front-end-submissions-public/1804/mod-2/complete-me/tim.md

 ### Evaluator: Brittany

 Comments:
-* Really good with responding to prompting/guidance during the delete method problem-solving.
+* Really good with responding to prompting/guidance during the problem-solving process.
 Though a little unsure where to start, did well coding out a final solution after talking through it with paper and pencil.
 Yay!
 *
 *